vazco/sparrowql/FAQ.md

   - Delaying `$match` up to some point (it might influence `$group` phases).
   - Make `$limit` and `$skip` happen as soon as possible without changing the result.
     - This will require a note about relation arity (one-one, one-many, many-many).
-  - Make it work on full graphs or at least DAGs.
   - Make use of weights to choose "lighter" paths.
   - Mongo 3.4 possibilities:
     - `$graphLookup`